 You have a great idea for a new small business.
 Congratulations!
 That's the first step.
 But you need to do a few other things to turn that idea into a legitimate business.
 This page offers a checklist with step-by-step actions to get you started.

 - Choose and register your business name.
-Contact the Nebraska Secretary of State office.
+Check with the Secreatary of State's office where you plan to set up shop.
+In Nebraska, contact the Nebraska Secretary of State office.
 A fee is charged for this service.
-For more help, call One Stop Business Assistance at 402.471.3782 or 800.426.6505.
+For more help, call 402.471.4079.
 The Secretary of State's mailing address is:

 Nebraska Secretary of State

 State Capitol, Room 1301

 P.O.
 Box 94608